Nursing FAQs

 Certified Nurse Assistant (CNA) Questions

-No. The classroom portion of the course is available online.
-There is also a lab component (3 days) and a clinical component (2 days).
-The student must satisfactorily complete the online portion as well as lab and clinical to pass the course.
+No. The theory portion of the course is taught onlinecl.
+There is also a lab component (19 hours) and a clinical component (16 hours).
+The student must satisfactorily complete the theory, lab, and clinical components to pass the course.

 Yes.
 However, you will need to make arrangements to attend lab and clinical.

-No. You must successfully pass the state certification exam before you can work as a CNA.
+After successful completion of the nurse assistant course, you must pass the state certification exam you can work as a Certified Nurse Assistant.

 For more information: